USS Bowie: History

-Bowie (APA-137) was laid down on 28 August 1944 at Wilmington, California, by the California Shipbuilding Corp. under a Maritime Commission contract (MCV hull 53); launched on 31 October 1944; sponsored by Mrs. J. Shaw; delivered to the Navy on 21 December 1944: and commissioned on 23 December 1944 at Terminal Island, California.
+Bowie (APA-137) was laid down on 28 August 1944 at Wilmington, Los Angeles, by the California Shipbuilding Corp. under a United States Maritime Commission contract (MCV hull 53); launched on 31 October 1944; sponsored by Mrs. J. Shaw; delivered to the Navy on 21 December 1944: and commissioned on 23 December 1944 at Terminal Island, California.

 Outfitting, shakedown, and amphibious training occupied Bowie until the second week in February 1945.
 After post-shakedown availability at Terminal Island, she loaded cargo at the Naval Supply Depot, Oakland, California, and set sail on 20 February for the Mariana Islands.
 She made a refueling stop at Eniwetok in the Marshalls before arriving at Guam on 10 March.
 The attack transport completed cargo operations there on 16 March and then moved to Saipan on the 17th to embark casualties.
 She put to sea for Hawaii that same day and entered Pearl Harbor on 27 March.
 The ship conducted local operations in Hawaiian waters and engaged in upkeep in Pearl Harbor until mid-April.
 At that time, she began combat loading elements of the 10th Army bound for duty in the Okinawa campaign.

 Bowie stood out of Pearl Harbor on 17 April in a convoy.
 She arrived off the Hagushi beaches on Okinawa on 10 May.
 The troops went ashore immediately, and the attack transport began unloading cargo and taking on casualties.
 During her stay in the Ryūkyūs, Bowie witnessed a number of air raids but did not come under attack herself.
 On 15 May, the attack transport left Okinawa in a Hawaii-bound convoy.
 She made two stops, one at Ulithi and the other at Guam, before arriving back in Pearl Harbor on 3 June.
 She remained there overnight and, on the 4th, headed for the west coast.
 Bowie reached San Francisco, California, on 10 June and disembarked the casualties and other passengers.
 Later in the month, she loaded cargo and took on troops.
-The ship loosed her moorings on 17 June and stood out of San Francisco Bay.
-On her way across the Pacific Ocean to the Philippines, Bowie stopped at Eniwetok and Ulithi for fuel.
-She arrived at Tacloban, on Leyte, on 9 July and began discharging cargo and troops.
-Five days later, the attack transport headed back to Hawaii.
+The ship departed from San Francisco Bay on 17 June to sail across the Pacific Ocean to the Philippines, refuelling at Eniwetok.
+She arrived at Tacloban, on Leyte, on 9 July and discharged cargo and troops, leaving for Hawaii five days later.